hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/README.md

 # Requirements

 Implemented in [OpenScad 2021.01](https://openscad.org).
 Developed on MacOS 12.4.
 Terminal procedures and commands are Mac-specific.
+Successfully tested on Raspberry Pi 4
 Proper installation requires these items in the same directory location:

 **organs** (folder)\